Covert learning and disclosure: Model

-The solution concept is in the spirit of perfect Bayesian equilibrium: the sender acquires and transmits information optimally given how the receiver forms beliefs and the receiver's posterior belief about the state must always be consistent with the verifiability structure.
-Formally, $\beta(m) \in \conv M^{-1}(m)$ for all $m \in \mathcal{M}$, where $\conv M^{-1}(m)$ denotes the convex hull of $M^{-1}(m)$.
-Given the triple $(\pi,\mu,\beta)$, say that type $s \in [0,1]$ is on-path iff $s \in \supp \pi_S$, where $\pi_S$ denotes the marginal distribution of the signal.
-Message $m \in \mathcal{M}$ is on-path iff $\mu(m|\pi,s) > 0$ for some $s \in [0,1]$ on-path.
-Beliefs following on-path messages are further required to satisfy Bayes' rule.
-Appendix~\ref{app:eq-def-exist} contains a formal definition of the equilibrium concept and an existence proof.
+The solution concept is in the spirit of perfect Bayesian equilibrium: the sender acquires and transmits information optimally given how the receiver forms beliefs and the receiver's posterior belief about the state is formed using Bayes' rule on the equilibrium path and is consistent with the verifiability structure off-path.
+As the sender's optimality conditions and the receiver's on-path Bayesian updating are standard, their formal statement is relegated to Appendix~\ref{app:eq-def-exist}.
+Off-path, consistency of the receiver's belief with the verifiability structure requires that